EmesaDEV/data-engineer-assignment/README.md

     # 4. Use git push to the private remote as you work
     ```

-1. 👨‍🔧 Build an ETL pipeline (batch or streaming) loading [data/sample.csv](data/sample.csv) into a database of choice.
+1. 👨‍🔧 Build a pipeline (batch or streaming) loading [data/sample.csv](data/sample.csv) into a database of choice.

 2. 👨‍🔧 Build and deploy an API-endpoint to query the data.
 The endpoint should return a json response.